 Ever since, the Indians called the big rock at Nora Springs, "The rock with a broken heart."

-Originally Nora Springs was a grove of trees high above the Shellrock river, often noted at Iowa’s “Forgotten River” as many have not heard of it.
+Originally Nora Springs was a grove of trees high above the Shellrock river, often noted at Iowa’s “Forgotten River” as many have never heard of it.
 A huge boulder deposited by a retreating glacier lay in the grove and was said to have been a favorite Indian camping spot.

 More than 100 springs were a natural attraction for the early white settlers, who built a dam and mill.
 This mill became a commercial mill and made fine “patent” flour by a process imported from Europe.